-1.5 Implementing intradialytic exercise
+Implementing intradialytic exercise

 We suggest the following guidance for implementing intradialytic exercise at haemodialysis units.
-These are modified from the guidelines for implementing intradialytic exercise provided in the Renal Association Clinical Practice Guideline on Haemodialysis (18).
+These are modified from the guidelines for implementing intradialytic exercise provided in the Renal Association Clinical Practice Guideline on Haemodialysis.18

-- a.
-Exercise should be supervised for greatest compliance and efficacy by an appropriately trained individual (e.g. physiotherapist, exercise scientists, cardiac rehabilitation specialist or an assistant physiotherapist/dietitian/nurse with additional training from one of the former groups). - b.
-Exercise should be provided in the form of intradialytic cycling, delivered by a static cycle ergometer. - c.
-Exercise should be completed for at least 30 minutes during every haemodialysis treatment (three times per week).
-We suggest avoiding the first 30 minutes of treatment. - d.
-Exercise should be performed at a moderate exercise intensity.
-This should be between 12-14 on the Borg RPE Scale.
-This will enhance adoption and adherence in novel exercisers - e.
-Exercise can be progressed gradually by increasing duration, frequency (if not exercising during every haemodialysis treatment) and intensity (through increasing the resistance on the cycle ergometer). - f.
-There are no contraindications to performing exercise in the last half of the haemodialysis treatment - g.
-Resistance training (e.g. TheraBands and/or lifting of ankle weights) can be added including components of lower or upper body, dependent on access site.
+- Exercise should be supervised for greatest compliance and efficacy by an appropriately trained individual (e.g., physiotherapist, exercise scientists, cardiac rehabilitation specialist or an assistant physiotherapist/dietitian/nurse with additional training from one of the former groups). - Exercise should be provided in the form of intradialytic cycling, delivered by a static cycle ergometer. - Exercise should be completed for at least 30 minutes during every haemodialysis treatment (three times per week).
+We suggest avoiding the first 30 minutes of treatment.